cca-io/rescript-mui/README.md

 COMING SOON!
 ```

-This library provides [ReScript](https://rescript-lang.org/) bindings for
+This library provides [ReScript](https://rescript-lang.org/) bindings for [MUI](https://mui.com/).
-[MUI](https://mui.com/).
-From now on, bindings are hand-written and manually maintained.

-These bindings will only work with ReScript 11 and JSX mode version 4, as it enables us to utilize [untagged variants](https://rescript-lang.org/blog/improving-interop#untagged-variants), optional record fields, or record props spread.
+These bindings will only work with ReScript 11 (uncurried mode) and JSX version 4, as it enables us to utilize [untagged variants](https://rescript-lang.org/blog/improving-interop#untagged-variants), optional record fields, and record props spread.
 The latter is especially important, as we are finally able to inherit props from one component to another more easily.

 ## What happened to the bindings for Material-UI 4?